paulhager/smart-phase/README.md

 The resulting `smartPhase-x.x.x.jar` file will be located in `./Phase/src/target/smartPhase-x.x.x.jar`.
 This can then be moved to the repository root directory to replace the included pre-compiled JAR.
 If you do so, you can immediately test SmartPhase with the Use Case command explained below.
-Otherwise, you have to adjust the location of the `smartPhase.jar` accordingly.
+Otherwise, you have to adjust for the location of the `smartPhase-x.x.x.jar` accordingly.

 ## Use Case